The Pros & Cons of Microsoft 365

 2. Compatibility issues with bespoke systems

-If you use bespoke applications in-house, you may find that they struggle to keep up with Microsoft 365.
-It updates all the time and sometimes that breaks compatibility or integration.
+If you use bespoke applications in-house, you may find that they struggle to keep up with Microsoft 365 as the continuous updates sometimes hurt compatibility and integration.

-Using specific versions of Microsoft gives you greater control over when you upgrade.
-This allows you to set the pace of your in-house development.
+Using specific versions of Microsoft gives you greater control over when you upgrade — letting you set the pace of your in-house development.

 3. Constant updates mean constant changes